How to Apply

 Visiting the School

 You do not need to visit the school prior to making an application, but we welcome visits from prospective parents who wish to do so.
 A tour of the school takes approximately 45 minutes.
-We can supply you with a copy of our Prospectus (also downloadable from this site) and a copy of the Suffolk County Council “Admissions to Schools in Suffolk” (also available from the Suffolk County Council link above).
+We can supply you with a copy of our Prospectus (also downloadable here) and a copy of the Suffolk County Council “Admissions to Schools in Suffolk” (also available from the Suffolk County Council link above).

 Admission to Reception